flowenol/apple1cartridge/README.md

 ## Applesoft BASIC support

-The onboard ROM loader program can also automatically load your Applesoft BASIC programs thanks to the branch of the applesoft-lite project which has been modified to make use of the RAM/ROM expansion card:
+The onboard ROM loader program can also automatically load your Applesoft BASIC programs thanks to the dedicated branch of the applesoft-lite project which has been modified to be compatible with the Apple-1 RAM/ROM Cartridge card:

 http://github.com/flowenol/applesoft-lite